top of page

 Blaine Kern's Mardi Gras World

-Blaine Kern's Mardi Gras World, New Orleans; photo, personal collection
+Blaine Kern's Mardi Gras World, New Orleans photo personal collection

 Learn what it takes to construct the elaborate and colorful Mardi Gras floats and props at Blaine Kern's Mardi Gras World.
 Go behind the scenes on a self-guided tour to see how artists turn concepts into creations.

-Mon. - Sun., 9 a.m. - 5:30 p.m., with the first admission beginning at 9:00 a.m. and the last at 4:30 p.m. $22 for adults, $17 for seniors, ages 65 and up, students and military; $14 for children, ages 2 - 12
+Mon. - Sun., 9 a.m. - 5:30 p.m., with the first admission beginning at 9:00 a.m. and the last at 4:30 p.m.
+Purchase tickets online for $29.95 for adults, $24.95 for seniors ages 65 and up, students and military; $24.95 for children, ages 2 - 12

 The Presbytère